 Once an executor is established, the probate process begins.
 The more complicated the estate is, the longer the probate process may take.
 This is where the services of an experienced probate attorney become essential.
 East Greenwich probate attorneys provide the ability to navigate even the most challenging estates.
 They help families deal with a painstaking and often overwhelming probate process, reducing their overall stress and worry.

 Get the Legal Help You Need

 McCarthy Law, LLC is a full-service law firm.
 We represent clients with commitment and compassion.
-Contact us to schedule a complimentary consultation.
+Contact us to schedule a consultation.
 We’ll guide you through every step of the process and develop a unique strategy that meets your needs.
 Please contact us at your earliest convenience to get started.

 It’s no secret that the probate process is complex and that is why hiring a probate lawyer is often in your best interests.
 With so many parties involved, such as creditors, executors, beneficiaries, heirs, and liquidators, it is often a complicated process that can feel overwhelming, especially during the grieving process.

 However, just like in any area of the law, there are always common misunderstandings and misconceptions about the process.
 The laws are already complex and these misconceptions can make it seem that the probate process is unnecessary or just one massive headache.

 Just like with anything, they’re going to be misconceptions about the process.
 Here’s some of the most common misconceptions about probate and why they simply just aren’t true.